Institute for the Study of War: Iran

 The Middle East Security Project has released reports on the status of the Iranian military as well as the influence that Iran has on its neighbors in the region.
 These reports include "Iran's Two Navies" and "Iranian Influence in the Levant, Egypt, Iraq, and Afghanistan" which was co-written with the American Enterprise Institute.

 Ukraine Project

-The ISW has reported on Russia's invasion of Ukraine, starting with Russian activities in the War in Donbas in 2014 and the later buildup of Russian forces for the invasion in 2022.
+The ISW has reported on the Russo-Ukrainian war, starting with Russian activities in the War in Donbas in 2014 and the later buildup of Russian forces for the invasion in 2022.

 Russian Offensive Campaign Assessment

-The ISW has also published daily updates on the war in Ukraine since the invasion in the form of their Russian Offensive Campaign Assessment where they disseminate reports from open sources.
-ISW's maps of the Russian invasion of Ukraine have been republished by Reuters, the Financial Times, the BBC, The Guardian, The New York Times, The Washington Post, and The Independent.
+The ISW has also published daily updates on the war in Ukraine since the 2022 invasion in the form of their Russian Offensive Campaign Assessment where they disseminate reports from open sources.
+ISW's maps of the war have been republished by Reuters, the Financial Times, the BBC, The Guardian, The New York Times, The Washington Post, and The Independent.

+404 Media reported that someone at ISW altered a map to show that Russia took the city of Myrnohrad by November 15, 2025, which led to the settlement of a Polymarket bet in favor of those who held that this advance would happen, despite no indication of Russia making the advance.
+The edit disappeared the next day, and the ISW released a statement saying that the misleading edit had been made without permission.